The Texas Revolution ended after the Battle of San Jacinto.

 The Indians’ retreat carried them through present-day Upshur County, where many scattered into the swamps and underbrush along what is now known as Little Cypress Creek, north of the present city of Gilmer.
 In the meantime, the Mexicans, fearing for their lives, were eager to offload the heavy gold and silver coins they carried, which made a quick escape impossible.
 According to the legend, the Mexicans hid their cache deep in Little Cypress Creek.

-In no time, word of the hidden treasure spread, bringing dozens of people trying to find the hidden cache.
-One such story tells of two Irishmen, who, searching during the summer dry season, found two enclosed vessels at different locations in the Creek, but failed to locate the silver or gold.
+In no time, word of the hidden treasure spread, bringing dozens of people to try to find the cache.
+One such story tells of two Irishmen who, during the summer dry season, while searching, found two enclosed vessels at different locations in the Creek but failed to locate the silver or gold.

-Many believe that the treasure continues to lay beneath the mud of Little Cypress Creek in Upshur County.
+Many believe that the treasure continues to lie beneath the mud of Little Cypress Creek in Upshur County.

-As to the Cherokee, the Battle of the Neches ended the Indian troubles in east Texas, as the vast majority of the tribe had moved into Indian Territory.
-A few renegades continued to live a fugitive existence in Texas and even continued to fight against the Texans, but they had little success.
+As to the Cherokee, the Battle of the Neches ended the Indian troubles in East Texas, as the vast majority of the tribe had moved into Indian Territory.
+A few renegades continued to live as fugitives in Texas and even fought against the Texans, but they had little success.
 Others took up permanent residence in Mexico.

 When Houston was elected to a second presidential term in 1841, he inaugurated an Indian policy calculated to forestall future hostilities with immigrant tribes.
 As a result of his peace policy, treaties were concluded with the remaining Texas Cherokee in 1843 and 1844.